nicole-caldwell/nicole-caldwell.github.io/my-story.md

 I wish everyone did a kind of history for their careers instead, so here's mine:

+* Left Amazon and went to a startup called Made Renovation.
+I've always loved interior design.
+When I bought my first home, a friend told me that the *only* things you can't change about a home are where it is located and how big the lot size is.
+My own home renovation projects have been really exciting and I want other people to have that same feeling.

 * Moved to Austin, TX!
 I picked Security Products team out of three options in Austin, TX.
 I left behind my whole world in Bellevue/Seattle for sunnier skies and a chance to work in Security on a cool internal product that was one of my favorite internal tools at Amazon.

 * Moved to Outbound Communications Team so I could work alongside data scientists doing ML.
 I thought ML was so cool I had to learn more.